Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Lobuche

 Day 8 will be an extraordinary day as we trek from Lobuche to Gorak Shep and then Gork Shep to Everest Base Camp.
-We will begin by passing through the lateral moraine of the Khumbu Glacier and arrive at the beautiful Gorak Shep Village (5,140 m), surrounded by snow-capped peaks.
-After leaving our belongings at Gorak Shep, we will hike up to Everest Base Camp (5,364 m), the closest point to the world’s highest mountain.
+We will begin by passing through the lateral moraine of the Khumbu Glacier and arrive at the beautiful Gorak Shep Village within 4 hours of trek from Lobuche.
+Snow-capped peaks surround Gorakshep village and serve as an ideal resting point before heading to EBC.
+At Gorakshep, we’ll have lunch and head towards EBC, leaving our backpack at the teahouse.

 Trek Time: